 All of the activity meant that Hemi was probably spending heavily to get things done quickly.
 Considering the condition they came in, in normal circumstances they would plan on staying on the dock for a week or two.
 The damage to the hull meant the Prospect should really go into dry dock for serious repairs—but that required a monetary flushness that was far beyond a single well-paid job, even if they had no limitations on their time at all.

 Getting the boat ready to go out again so quickly was not just expensive, it also meant cutting some corners that Percy was not happy about.
 The repairs to the hull continued to be a foul mess of patches and half-competent welds.
-Through Chips’ streaming curses from the bow Percy got the impression that Chips felt she had done a better job welding underwater while the boat was moving than this whole team of ruddy thick-fingered men were doing with the boat dry and steady.
+Through Chips’ streaming curses from the bow, Percy got the impression that Chips felt she had done a better job welding underwater while the boat was moving than this whole team of ruddy thick-fingered men were doing with the boat dry and steady.

 The only fuel oil Hemi could contract for on the dock on such short notice was a gritty and sludgy bunker.
-Chips was also not going to be happy about feeding that stuff to her engine when she found out about that.
+Chips was also not going to be happy about feeding that stuff to her engine.

-By dinner time most of the critical repair and refueling work was wrapping up.
+By dinner time, most of the critical repair and refueling work was wrapping up.
 Most of the crew took off for the cafe on the exchange floor.
-Hemi and Percy stayed behind and ate in the Prospect’s galley, though they prepped dinner from somewhat fresher food items they had bought off the dock that included a cabbage head and a bit of gristly meat.
+Hemi and Percy stayed behind and ate in the Prospect’s galley, though they prepped dinner from somewhat fresher food items they had bought off the dock, including a head of cabbage and a bit of gristly meat.

-“What’s left for us to do Hemi?”
+“What’s left for us to do, Hemi?”

-“We still have to charge the high and low pressure tank systems.
+“We still have to charge the high- and low-pressure tank systems.
 It would be better to do that from the dock rather than from diesel while we are moving, if we can.”

 Percy nodded.

-“And we should take on some more food, refill the fresh-water tanks, and lay in a normal spread of spare parts…”
+“And we should take on some more food, refill the fresh-water tanks, and lay in a normal spread of spare parts . . .”

 “I did try to start buying parts earlier today but got sidetracked discussing the job offer.
 Put Gregory on securing our food stocks.
 And tell him I need more cigarillos.”

 Hemi nodded and jotted a note on a scrap of paper clipped to a clipboard that lay next to his plate.
-“You are sure about this job Sylvia?”
+“You are sure about this job, Sylvia?”

 “You saw the fucking money!
-And that’s only two-thirds of it.”
+And that’s only two thirds of it.”

 “I do not trust jobs that pay too well.
 Cargo?”